-Wiki · Concept · Last reviewed May 16, 2026
+Wiki · Concept · Last reviewed June 25, 2026

 Content Provenance and Watermarking

 Content provenance and watermarking are methods for recording, preserving, and detecting information about where digital media came from, how it was edited, and whether AI systems generated or modified it.
+They are evidence signals, not truth machines: a valid credential can prove a signed history, and a watermark can indicate likely origin, but neither proves that a scene, caption, or claim is true.

 Definition

 Provenance is not truth.
 A signed credential can show that a file came from a camera, editor, model, or publisher.
-It does not prove that the scene, caption, interpretation, or political claim is true.
+It does not prove that the scene, caption, interpretation, consent status, or political claim is true.

 Technical Lineage